yadkhorshid/lovablytics/README.md

 # Lovablytics

-A simple sentiment analysis app built with Go and React.
+A simple WIP sentiment analysis app built with Go and React.

 ## Getting Started